Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

 as follows: the number $0$ is converted into `false`, anything else (a `char`, a non-zero number, ecc...) into `true`.

-Another important property is the *completeness* of the sets $cal(F)$ and
-$cal(T)$ with respect to the expressions they represent.
+Another important property is the *completeness* of the sets $cal(F)$ and $cal(T)$ with respect to the expressions they represent.
 That is, the two sets should contain a sufficient number of elements to be able to generate every possible expression of the language.
+This is because genetic programming is a mere ricombination of "building blocks", not the creation of those "blocks" themselves.
+If the building blocks at hand cannot construct an expression with a given semantic, such expression will never come to life.

-Finding the smallest set of functions that can generate every expression of a language is an NP-hard problem, therefore $cal(F)$ tends to be bigger than necessary.
+Finding the smallest set of functions and terminals that can generate every expression of a language is an NP-hard problem.
+Therefore, $cal(F)$ will most likely be bigger than necessary, with expressions with the same semantic that have more than one syntactic representation.
 This is not an issue, however, since introducing more functions can simplify expressions and increase their readability.

 #exercise[